 • One (1) application form duly completed and signed;

 • Two (2) passport size fotos in colour, recent (less than three months), original, in format 35 mm X 45 mm with clear and uniform background;

-• Original passport (and copy of your passport’s identification page and pages with Schengen or DOM visas).
+• Original passport (and copy of your passport’s identification page and pages with Schengen or other visas).
 The passport must be valid for at least 3 months beyond the end of your stay in France.
 The visa is validated by a self-adhesive label that will be affixed to one of the pages of the passport.
 Your passport contains at least two blank pages face to face and was issued less than 10 years ago;

 • Proof of socio-occupational status: